hynek/stamina/README.md

 **attempts**: Maximum number of attempts (default: `10`).

 **timeout**: Maximum time for all retries.

-Can also be a [`datetime.datetime()`](https://docs.python.org/3/library/datetime.html#datetime.datetime) that is used as a deadline.
-If the next sleep could possibly exceed the timeout (longest-possible _jitter_ is assumed), no retry is scheduled.
-This means that the retries almost always stop **before** the deadline.

 Can be combined with *attempts* (default: `45`).

 **wait_initial**: Minimum first backoff before first retry (default: `0.1`).